-Dealing With Underperforming Real Estate Crowdfunding Investment
+Dealing With Underperforming Real Estate Crowdfunding Investments

 If all goes well, the IRR will be met or beat.
-But sometimes, the Sponsor might make a late payment or might not find the right buyer to sell to for the ideal price down the road.
+But sometimes, the Sponsor might make a late payment.
+Or they might not find the right buyer for the ideal price down the road.

 They don’t disappear after the deal is done.
-They are here to see it through, otherwise their reputation, and their platform will be at risk.
+They are here to see it through.
+Otherwise their reputation and their platform will be at risk.

 Steps REC Platforms Take To Help An Underperforming Deal